AckerlyXu/heima/articles/traffic-manager/traffic-manager-routing-methods.md

 As explained in [How Traffic Manager Works](traffic-manager-overview.md#how-traffic-manager-works), Traffic Manager does not receive DNS queries directly from clients.
 Rather, DNS queries come from the recursive DNS service that the clients are configured to use.
 Therefore, the IP address used to determine the 'closest' endpoint is not the client's IP address, but it is the IP address of the recursive DNS service.
 In practice, this IP address is a good proxy for the client.

-Traffic Manager regularly updates the Internet Latency Table to account for changes in the global Internet and new Azure regions.
+Traffic Manager regularly updates the Internet Latency Table to account for changes in the national Internet and new Azure regions.
 However, application performance varies based on real-time variations in load across the Internet.
 Performance traffic-routing does not monitor load on a given service endpoint.
 However, if an endpoint becomes unavailable, Traffic Manager does not include it in DNS query responses.

 Points to note: